How To Get Customer Feedback

 Surveys

-If there's one thing people don't mind doing, it's surveys.
-That's why so many companies regularly use them to get feedback.
+Surveys remain one of the most effective ways to gather customer feedback.
 Customer experience surveys collect quantitative data through numeric ratings and rankings.
 However, you can also add open-ended questions for qualitative feedback.

 Online survey software like SmartSurvey makes surveys easy to embed anywhere online.
 We also provide advanced features you can use with your surveys.
 For example, you can use question logic to change what questions people see based on their earlier answers.
 You can also make surveys anonymous, often making people feel more comfortable giving honest feedback.